 One of the first family vacation ideas you get around Eid is a trip up north.
 If you think you’ve done it all, you haven’t heard of Dibeen Farm House.
 This little hidden gem offers a very simple and local experience to its guests.
 As it’s actually on a farm, you get to pick your eggs in the morning for breakfast.

 Villa Naya went big with their last creation.
 Their Santorini villa is a great vacation spot for a family trip.
-What sounds better than celebrating the end of Ramadan with a Eid getaway where you dip in a swimming pool with a view to the mountains of Jalaad?
+What better way to celebrate the long awaited vacation than with a dip in pool overlooking the mountains of Jalaad?

-Mrah Salameh is a traditional restaurant in the heart of Madaba, literally.
+Mrah Salameh is a traditional restaurant in the heart of Madaba.
 Being in a cave underground, it offers an eccentric dining experience to its patrons.
 Who wouldn’t want to cross off dining in a cave from their bucket-list?
-Celebrate your family trip to Madaba and visit the St. George Church.

 Not only is it a house of God, it contains Madaba’s most famous mosaic.
 St. George Church is a must see for anyone visiting the city.
 If you want to truly engage in the fabric of the town, grab a falafel sandwich from Abu Yousef, right across from Haret Jdoudna.
 It’s the talk of the town.